yaswanthbandaru/expense-tracker-react/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was published at [here](https://yaswanthbandaru-react-expense-tracker.netlify.app/)

 ## Available Scripts